-- (1) The aggregate dollar value realized upon the exercise of an option represents the difference between the value of the underlying shares on the date of exercise as measured by the closing price of a share of common stock on the Nasdaq GM on that date and the exercise price of the option, multiplied by the total number of shares acquired. - (2) In April 2010, the board of directors approved the modification of an option grant for 450,000 shares made on October 22, 2009.
-The modification allowed Mr. Perham to exercise 337,500 shares prior to vesting, subject to our right to repurchase any shares that subsequently failed to vest at the exercise price in accordance with the terms of a restricted stock purchase agreement.
+- (1) These shares were acquired through participation in the Company's 2010 Employee Stock Purchase Plan (the "ESPP"). - (2) The aggregate dollar value realized upon the exercise of an option represents the difference between the value of the underlying shares on the date of exercise as measured by the closing price of a share of common stock on the Nasdaq GM on that date and the exercise price of the option, multiplied by the total number of shares acquired. - (3) The aggregate dollar value realized upon vesting represents the closing price of a share of common stock on the Nasdaq GM at the date of vesting, multiplied by the total number of shares vested.